howsoai/platform-installation-examples/performance/README.md

 When configuring autoscaling configuration, it may be useful to refer to the [multi-node setup](../prereqs/README.md#multi-node-k3d-cluster) which demonstrates the use of labels and taints (in a local setup) to control pod scheduling across multiple nodes.

+> Note: labels are used to keep workers from running on core nodes, and taints are used to keep core services from running on worker nodes.
+The different approaches allow for minimizing the configuration required for dependent charts, which would require tollerations for all their workloads.

 ##### Core Services Nodes

 The core services of Howso Platform and its dependent charts should run on 2 or 3 dedicated cluster nodes utilizing a [node label](../prereqs/README.md#multi-node-k3d-cluster), to keep trainee pods from starting on them.